 MBTA Commuter Rail

-From Providence to Rockport, the commuter rail (the Purple Line on T maps) connects outlying towns and gives the un-automobiled a method of escaping the city, or commuting into town.
+From Providence to Rockport, the commuter rail (the Purple Line on T maps) connects outlying towns to the city.
 You can get to a nice beach town in less than an hour!
 Commuter trains leave from two stations: North Station (trains headed north to Concord, Lowell, North Shore) and South Station (trains headed south or west to Worcester, Providence, South Shore).
 Schedules change seasonally.
 Download the handy MBTA mTicket app for your smartphone and you can buy a ticket ahead of time or even once you’re on the train.

 Boston Logan Airport

-There are many ways to get to Logan Airport — taxis, cars, vans, or by T. Here’s the rundown:
+There are many ways to get to Logan Airport — taxis, cars, vans, or by T:

 Taking the T

-Take the Red Line to South Station (six stops), transfer to the Silver Line 1 (free from airport!) and take it to Logan Airport.
+Take the Red Line to South Station (six stops from Harvard), and transfer to the Silver Line 1 to Logan Airport.
 The bus will stop at all airport terminals.
 You should expect the trip to take about an hour, but at peak times, the Silver Line (which is an express bus, not a subway) can be crowded and chaotic.
-The Silver Line is absurd: one bus, three doors, 100 people with luggage.
-Fine on the way back when the bus is empty, it’s no problem.
-You might want to just take a taxi on the way to the airport.
+The Silver Line is free when boarding at the airport.

-Note: If you live closer to a Green Line connection, take it to Gov't Center, transfer to Blue, and at the ‘Airport' stop you board a quick bus to the terminal check-in.
+Note: If you live closer to a Green Line station, head to Gov't Center, transfer to Blue, and at the ‘Airport' stop board a quick shuttle bus to the terminals.
 It takes about the same time (but with at least an additional transfer) as the Red/Silver route.

 Taking a Taxi

-You may find that dragging your bags all over Boston on the T is too exhausting.
-For about $40, plus tip and tolls, a taxi or rideshare service will take you to Logan from Harvard Square.
-Students often split cab rides to the airport during periods of mass flight (the Fellow- Students email list is both great and annoying for this sort of thing).
+You may find that dragging your bags all over Boston on the T is exhausting or time-consuming.
+For about $40, plus tip and tolls, a taxi or rideshare service will take you to Logan from the Harvard Square area.
+Students often split cab rides to the airport around holiday and break times.

-Thanks to the Big Dig, driving to Logan now only takes 20 minutes from Cambridge, when traffic is good (budget twice that if it's rush hour).
+Driving to Logan only takes about 20 minutes from Cambridge, when traffic is good (budget twice that if it's rush hour).
 Take the Mass Pike towards Boston and follow the signs for the airport.
-If you are in Somerville, take Washington Street to McGrath Highway at Union Square.
-Pop onto 93 South, follow signs to the airport.
+If you are in Somerville, take Washington Street to McGrath Highway at Union Square, get onto 93 South, and follow signs to the airport.
 Have a friend drive you – you'll pay much more in airport parking fees than you would spend on a taxi.

-Many GSD students will take an option studio that involves international travel.
+Many GSD students will take an option studio or research seminar that involves international travel.
 Please read carefully the Travel Warnings and Consular Info provided by the US State Department for the country or countries you plan to travel to and through.

-Harvard University has contracted with a company called International SOS (ISOS) to provide 24-hour worldwide emergency medical and evacuation assistance for Harvard students traveling abroad on University business.
-Your program coordinator will give you a copy of an SOS card that you should keep with you.
+Harvard University Global Support Services has a program called Harvard Travel Assist to provide 24-hour worldwide emergency medical and evacuation assistance for Harvard affiliates traveling abroad on University business.

 Harvard Travel Registry

 Register your itinerary and contact info online and be sure to update it if they change during the course of your trip.
-The Travel Tools website also contains useful info for planning a safe trip, including links to important resources such as International SOS and visa services vendors, which provide assistance with visa and passport requirements and applications.
+The Travel Tools website also contains useful info for planning a safe trip, including links to important resources such as visa services vendors, which can provide assistance with visa and passport requirements and applications.

 If you are an international student and traveling outside the US, it is your responsibility to ensure that you are in compliance with all the DHS regulations and that you have the proper documents for travel and re-entry into the US.
 Please remember to bring your passport (with a valid visa stamp), I-20, DS/2019 and all other visa documents.
 To avoid confusion, use your full legal name as it appears on your passport for all transactions, such as airline tickets.
 If you have any questions, consult the Harvard International Office (HIO).